bodo-ai/Bodo/docs/docs/guides/dataframes/gpu_acceleration.md

 ## Roadmap

-Additional join variants are forthcoming.
+Other operators and additional join variants are forthcoming.
+We are working on performance tuning and optimization as well.